 Organizations whose employees consistently state that they understand how to drive ideas forward and feel that they're making significant strides toward their organization’s goals are 16% more likely to have a successful launch.

-One of the qualities we’ve measured in our Creative Difference work is whether an organization’s team members describe their culture positively.
+One of the qualities we’ve measured is whether an organization’s team members describe their culture positively.
 Do they see their interactions with those in other organizational functions as productive and supportive?
 The teams who score each other in the top 5% are 30% less likely to fail than those under the 50th percentile.

 Methodology and approach matter, but lean too hard on just those elements while neglecting culture and people will quickly lose their passion and energy, and resort to a paint-by-numbers approach that yields unspectacular results.